9a4gl/py-centrometal-web-boiler/README.md

 # py-peltec

-Python library to interact with Centrometal PelTec systems.
+Python library to interact with Centrometal boiler systems.

 ### Important